JuanOrozco213/CS4220/Week04/lab.md

 Complete all the problems below.
 50 Points total.

 - Use ES6 syntax.
 Make sure you are using let/const properly.
+- Use the built in http api.
+Do not use any npm modules.

 ---